About the Kenora Chiefs Advisory

 Board of Directors

-Chief Lorraine Cobiness, President Niisaachewan Anishinaabe Nation
+Chief Elijah Jameson Niisaachewan Anishinaabe Nation

 Chief Chris Skead, Secretary/Treasurer Wauzhushk Onigum Nation (Rat Portage)

-Chief Darlene Comegan Northwest Angle 33 First Nation
+Chief Darlene Comegan Northwest Angle #33 First Nation

-Chief Marvin Sinclair Washagamis Bay First Nation
+Chief Dolores Sinclair Washagamis Bay First Nation

-Strategic Plan
+Strategic Plan & Major Projects

 Organization Mandate